Tip #72: Teach a complicated procedure

 To the extent possible, provide an organizing principle: a concept, a metaphor, or an acronym that can help the participants remember the steps.

-Teach only 2 or 3 steps at a time and provide sufficient practice to ensure learning has occurred before adding new steps.
+Teach only 2 or 3 steps at a time if the steps are completely new to the participants.
+Then provide sufficient practice to ensure learning has occurred before adding new steps.

 Related Posts